ckcollab/ckcollab/_posts/2023-01-06-Skeletor-Upgrades.md

  * Built in login/logout/password reset request utilities you need on almost every project
  * Better handling of Heroku by default (Redis SSL anyone?!)
+ * Various changes in `backend/settings/test.py` to make tests faster (cheap password hashing, etc.)
+ * Better handling for emails/email templates
+ * Django Migration checker before git pushes
+ * Prevent use of `v-html` dangerously
+ * Better Vue linting in general
+ * Better S3 and Cloudcube support
+ * Remove many django auth third party dependencies

 ### Does this shit even work!?

 Has been used successfully to completion on over a dozen projects!

+It is not unusual for us to get a new project in the afternoon and have a proof of concept or simple solution going by that night or the next day.
+We can move extremely quickly with our toolset.

 ### Upcoming changes